tallminion/JWT_SpringBoot3/README.md

 - **Token Validation:** Validate tokens to ensure they are not expired and belong to the correct user.
 - **Claims Extraction:** Retrieve claims such as the username and expiration date from the token.

+**NOTE:** ``` Claims can provide a comprehensive view of a user's identity, roles, permissions, and session-related information, which are critical for authentication and authorization processes in your application.```